 A: In order to prepare the project proposal, we need pictures and information.
 The more pictures and information you can provide, the better.
 We need to know what year, make, and model of vehicle you're looking for, along with colors, engine, interior, trim levels, etc., along with as many pictures as you can supply.
 It's always helpful if you know the paint codes for the vehicle.
 Did we mention that pictures are particularly helpful ?
-Please fill out the form on our Contact Us page as completely as you can, and once we've gathered all the necessary information from you, we'll respond with a written price quote, with no obligation.
+Once we've gathered all the necessary information from you, we'll respond with a written price quote, with no obligation.

 Q: How long will it take to build my model ?

 A: There are really two questions here.
 First, how long will it take for us to start on your project, and second, once we've started, how long will it take to finish it ?

 - Our project backlog is routinely sitting at 3 - 5 years (yes, really), which means it will take quite a while before we can even start working on your project.
 In some cases, if a project is very small, we can fit it into our schedule sooner.
 Most people aren't willing to wait, and that's fine.
 We prefer to set expectations appropriately.
 But we must be pretty darn good if there are that many projects lined up with people waiting in our queue !

 - Once a project comes up in our building schedule, we can finish some models in as little as 3 weeks, and we've taken as much as 2 years to do others.
 As you would expect, it all depends on how much work is involved.
 Our models are often given as gifts and, although we do our best to accommodate deadlines for birthdays and holidays, we WILL NOT sacrifice the quality of our work to meet a specific delivery date.
 We'll apologize in advance if this sounds rotten, but the bottom line is this -- if you can't afford to wait, then you probably shouldn't sign on for a project with us.